softwareTestingResearch/pytest-ranking/README.md

 pytest --rank --rank-weight=0-1-0
 ```

-- Weights are separated by ``-``.
+- Weights are separated by ``-``
     - The first weight is for running faster tests
     - The second weight is for running recently failed tests
-    - The third weight is for running tests more similar to the changed `*.py` files since the last run.
+    - The third weight is for running tests more similar to the changed `*.py` files since the last run
-- All weights must be integers or floats, and their sum will be normalized to 1.
+- All weights must be integers or floats, and their sum will be normalized to 1
 - A higher weight means that a corresponding heuristic is favored.
-The default value is ``1-0-0``, which only prioritizes faster tests.
+The default value is ``1-0-0``, which only prioritizes faster tests

 ### Optimizing test prioritization levels